AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/dynamic-chat-integration.md

 ## Marketo Sales Insight Configuration Tab {#marketo-sales-insight-configuration-tab}

+Follow the steps below to to enable the Dynamic Chat integration.

 1. Log in to your Salesforce account, click the + at the end of the tab bar and click **Marketo Sales Insight Config**.

 1. Click to unfurl the “Visualforce Panel.”